f4b4nd/angular-tetris/README.md

 ### 2.1 Build the production bundle.

-Note: Since angular 17, build are in a subfolder "browser".

 Run (in the container) `$ sh ./ng-dist-builder.sh`

+This script will create the bundle files with `ng build` command, then move its content in a folder named `docs` at the root of the project.

+Note: Since angular 17, `ng build` build dist in a subfolder named "browser".

 ### 2.2 Set up github-pages on repository